Stay Tuned for Weekly Updates

 Record labels increasingly rely on data analytics to spot emerging artists.
 Platforms like Spotify, YouTube, and Apple Music provide insights into streaming numbers, listener demographics, and engagement metrics.

-Tools such as Chartmetric and DistroKid Upstream allow labels to track an artist’s growth and predict their potential.
+Tools such as Chartmetric and DistroKid Upstream allow labels to track an artist’s growth and predict potential.
 High streaming numbers alone aren’t enough—labels look for consistent engagement, audience retention, and viral momentum.

 👉 Pro tip: Focus on building an authentic audience and track your metrics.
 Consistent growth is often more attractive than one viral hit.